How Do You Find The Thickness Of Aluminum Foil

 3. Calculate the Volume: The volume (V) of the foil can be estimated using the formula: V = mass/density, where the density of aluminum is approximately 2.7 g/cm³.

 4. Determine the Thickness: Assuming the foil is a rectangular prism, its volume is equal to Area x Thickness.
-Therefore, the thickness (t) can be calculated as: t = V/Area.
+So, the thickness (t) can be calculated as: t = V/Area.
 Remember to convert units consistently to obtain the thickness in appropriate units (mils or micrometers).

 Frequently Asked Questions (FAQ)